 According to the Centre for Economics and Business research on the economic impact of apprenticeships, there is a net gain to the employer while apprentices train, and a higher output once employed.
 In the long term, it is estimated that each apprenticeship created is worth an estimated £38,000 to the economy!

-As a business, it is beneficial for you to be able to support and invest in your local community and Apprentices can often bring with them new ideas and perspectives and give your workplace a new dynamic.
-It is likely if you support an apprentice in the right way that they will be much more engaged with your business and their future, helping to reduce the need for additional recruitment.
+As a business, it is beneficial for you to be able to support your local community and Apprentices can often bring new ideas and perspectives and give your workplace a new dynamic

 Are there any disadvantages in supporting apprenticeship programmes?

-Having an apprentice is an investment in many different ways.
+Having an apprentice is an investment.
 You need to ensure you are allocating the time they need for off the job training, currently, this needs to be a minimum of 20% of their working hours, likely to be one day per week.
-They also need time within the workplace to gain the skills they need to complete their qualification so you will need to be mindful of this when planning work and the impact on those supporting the apprentice, allowing reasonable time and resources for this.
-In the short term, this may have an effect on the productivity levels of those supporting apprentices.
+They also need time within the workplace to gain the skills they need to complete their qualification so you will need to be mindful of this when planning work and the impact on those supporting the apprentice, allowing reasonable time and resources.
+In the short term, this may impact the productivity of those supporting apprentices.

-It can be a lengthy process hiring an apprentice and you will need to find someone who you believe will learn and grow at the pace you want along with being a successful addition to your business.
+It can be a lengthy process hiring an apprentice and you will need to find someone who you believe will learn and grow.

 There are of course costs that you will also need to pay including a salary but there is often funding available to help support with training expenses.